-Most people don’t know that simply threatening someone else can result in a serious criminal charge that could include jail time in your are found guilty.
+Most people don't know that simply threatening someone else can result in a serious criminal charge that could include jail time if you are found guilty.

 There are two classes of threatening under the Connecticut Penal code: first degree, which is generally terroristic threats to a group of people, or second degree, which is generally threatening a person with harm.

 For an immediate phone consultation on any threatening charge, please call me immediately.
 I answer my own phone, and I can talk to you right away.

 What is Threatening?

 According to Connecticut criminal law, threatening can be broken out into two categories: threatening in the first degree and threatening in the second degree.

 It is a felony level charge (first degree threatening, also known as terroristic threats), if: